PyConPL/Book/2015/presentations/import_deep_dive/text.md

 in the Python runtime.

 The Macropy project uses a similar technique to add syntactic macros to Python code.
-Conceptually, it's the same as Hy, except the language is a bit more similar to Python.
+Conceptually, it's the same as Hy, except that the language is a bit more similar to Python.

 Perhaps most widely used of import customizations is Cython's `pyximport`,